Bragado/RedReader/esofDocs/Model Process.md

 3. **Working software is delivered frequently (weeks rather than months)** Referring to the second table, the new versions don't come out every day to release a new feature or fix some bugs and that's due to the Alpha versions.
+After a new version has been released and to avoid having to release a new one shortly after, any new implemented functionalities can be tested in the Alpha version by users and contributors alike.

 Sugestão: A tabela prova isso e a implementação das alpha versions também